-This is a re-post of something I wrote for the Lowy Institute earlier this month.
-The original is here.
+This is a re-post of an essay I wrote earlier this month for the Lowy Institute.

 Every time there is a war crisis around North Korea, I notice the wildly different coverage between US and South Korea media, with the former being too alarmist and the later being almost too sanguine.
 My Korean cable package includes CNN and Fox, so I can quickly flip between the US and local coverage, and the difference is extraordinary.
 Fox freaks out over impending nuclear wear, while YTN gabs on about some celebrity with a drinking problem before getting to North Korea.
 The contrast really is that extreme.

 Western pundits particularly tend to get carried away every time we have a North Korean war-scare.
 All sorts of irresponsible rhetoric gets thrown around about how we should invade or pre-emptively attack North Korea (we shouldn’t).
 In fact, so often do I read these sorts of op-eds when North Korea re-surfaces in the Western media, that I now call this the Kelly Rule, only half in jest.
 Just look at some of the frightening examples in that link.
 And here is today’s ‘Kelly Rule’ entry in case you need an extra boost of paranoia to go with the general hysteria.